 Take a look at some of the awesome art pieces submitted for the show under the fold:

 The Makers Lab Art Show is something that we look forward to every year.
-It is absolutely amazing to see the countless ways UCSF makers express their creativity, be it through book folding and needlecrafts, or 3D printing and electronics.
+It is absolutely amazing to see the countless ways UCSF makers express their creativity, be it through book folding, needlecrafts, 3D printing and electronics.
 The first Makers Lab Art Show was held back in 2017, and met with great success.
-Thanks in part to the support we have received, and are continuing to receive, from members of the UCSF community we have been able to continue this tradition, and hope to do so for years to come.
+Thanks in part to the support we have received from members of the UCSF community, we have been able to continue this tradition, and hope to do so for years to come.

 Thank you again to all the UCSF makers who attended and contributed to the art show.
 We cannot wait for the next one! #whatwillyoucreate?

 Read more about the Art Show on UCSF Synapse.